ghashy/Space-Kitty/README.md

 - [x] Restrict max amount of spawned crackers at the same time
 - [x] Update avatar images
 - [x] Add Big dog animation
-- [ ] Fix aduio clipping on Master
+- [x] Fix aduio clipping on Master
 - [ ] Add health regerenation (a glass of milk)
+- [ ] Add controls sheet at the start of the game

 #### Buff system (future features):